makeabilitylab/physcomp/advancedio/vibromotor.md

 So, what do we do?
 We need to use a **transistor**.

 ![](assets/images/Arduino_ERMMotorWirings_ThreeOptions.png)
 **Figure.** Three example wirings for hooking up ERM motors to your Arduino.
 The incorrect wiring on the left directly connects the ERM to the GPIO Pin 3 (using a similar wiring as we did with [LEDs](../arduino/led-blink.md)).
 This is wrong and could damage your Arduino.
 GPIO pins can only supply up to 40mA of current but the ERM motor requires 75mA with a startup current of up to 120mA.
 The other two wirings use transistors as switches to connect the ERM motors to the 3.3V supply pins, which are capable of supplying 150mA.
 You can right-click on this image and select "Open Image in a New Tab" to enlarge.
+See also this "[How to Build a Vibration Motor Circuit](http://www.learningaboutelectronics.com/Articles/Vibration-motor-circuit.php)" by Learning about Electronics.
 {: .fs-1 }

 ---